dmack152/Kryszard-s-PD2-Loot-Filter-Uniq-names/README.md

 **When this gets updated, you must copy and paste the filter code over your previous code in your local file.
 Or redownload and paste it over the old file**

+#1 below is this version
+#2 is Kryszards normal filter

 ![image](https://user-images.githubusercontent.com/25261174/235188910-e569350b-602e-454d-a1ec-5bb37268dd0d.png)

 ![image](https://user-images.githubusercontent.com/25261174/235166806-538eb480-f8db-4282-a9f6-dc35804b1ab7.png)